 This paper first aims to investigate exactly what information Las Vegas incorporates into the initial, or opening, prices it offers on NFL wagers.
 Las Vegas must attempt to determine the factors that bettors consider when placing wagers in order to construct prices that will attract relatively equal betting from gamblers on both sides of a wager.
-Therefore, the factors we investigate are ones that we believe bettors consider when choosing teams and matchups to wager on.
+Therefore, the factors we investigate are ones that we believe bettors consider in their choices of teams and matchups to wager on.
 These factors include measurements of teams' relative historical and recent performance, home field advantage, national visibility, and preparation time.
-Lastly, we attempt investigate the incorporation of the current gambler sentiment on each team.
+Lastly, we attempt to incorporate the current gambler sentiment on each team.
 To capture the current sentiment of the gambling public, we use Google search frequency data leading up to Las Vegas' release of opening prices.
-We believe that Las Vegas likely attempts to measure gambler sentiment in many ways and could utilize Google searches as one such measurement.